ulfschneider/ulf.website/content/posts/2025-02-13-light-dark-progressive-enhancement.md

 ---
-title: Using the `light-dark()` function to simplify light mode and dark mode CSS
+title: Simplifying light mode and dark mode CSS with the `light-dark()` function
 tags:
   - code
   - css